sharonzhen/pic10c_fin/README.md

-# Minesweeper with a bot
+# Board-less Minesweeper with a bot
-so I can stop wasting time trying to beat my record also, for PIC10C W'19 with Professor R. Salazar
+so I can stop wasting time trying to beat my record manually... also, for PIC10C W'19 with Professor R. Salazar
 # Layout
 The main menu page provides